 Our Analysis and Test Results

-Vivobarefoot is an off-the-market UK brand for most shoppers.
-It's not widely used or reviewed, but we've got two of them in this review.
-Maybe that says something about whether you should give them a shot if you're looking for a truly barefoot experience.
+Vivobarefoot is a lesser-known UK brand for most shoppers.
+It's not as widely used or reviewed, but we believe you should give these shoes a shot if you're looking for a truly barefoot experience.

 Road shoe, check.
-Barefoot, check.
-What else is there right?
-Well, that's why the Primus Lite is way up there with the crowd on Platform Performance.
-It dominates other barefoot trainers like the inv-8 X-Talon 22 as a superior barefoot shoe.
-It's a solid road trainer that'll get you through the hot summers with its super-breathable, vegan, mesh upper and the same PRO5 puncture resistant outsole as its sister shoe in this review, which is noticeably more comfortable as well.
-If trails are more your thing, you'll get a similar experience with the New Balance Minimus 10v1.
+Barefoot shoe, check.
+What else is there, right?
+Well, that's why the Primus Lite is way up there with the crowd in regards to running performance.
+It dominates other barefoot trainers as a superior barefoot shoe.
+It's a solid road trainer that'll get you through the hot summers with its super-breathable, vegan mesh upper, and a PRO5 puncture-resistant outsole.
+If trails are more your thing, you might want to check out heartier options.

-This is going to lead into the next section, but we found this shoe scarily accurate at portraying the barefoot running style.
-Only the Merrell Trail Glove 4 and the Vivobarefoot Stealth 2 had better performance at translating both the idea of being aesthetically barefoot and also still a shoe (meaning, like, removing some of the barefoot experience obviously).
+We find this shoe scarily accurate at portraying the barefoot running style.
+Only a few of the higher-ranked shoes in our review have better performance at translating both the idea of being aesthetically barefoot while still being a shoe (meaning, like, removing some of the barefoot experience obviously).
 Comfort is the killer for this trainer — people want a barefoot experience, but that needs to be balanced somewhat to enjoy running.

-Yeah, so you saw the chart before, you know where this is going.
-Both the Stealth 2 and these shoes have an outsole design that just lends itself to some pretty easy slippage.
+These shoes have an outsole design that lends itself to some pretty easy slippage.
 If you're on dry roads and paths, you won't notice a thing.
-But we took these out in the Central Virginia wet season, and you can tell by the pictures that we had a couple of weird moments on bricks and cobbles that were a little damp, just like with the Vibram FiveFinger KSO.
-If you've ever lost your footing and almost eaten pavement on bricks before, then you can understand why we had to knock it down here.
+But we took these out in the Central Virginia wet season, and we had a couple of weird moments on damp bricks and cobbles.
+If you've ever lost your footing and almost eaten pavement on bricks before, then you can understand why we had to knock down the score here.

-We didn't notice any deterioration over the dozens of miles we put in these, which is comforting and why we did not dock them any points.
-But, you'd have us dumbfounded if over the course of a season or a typical 500+ mile usage cycle for a pair that you didn't compromise these in some way right along that fold.
-The mesh design they went for leaves a very unnatural fold and, yes, that fold does translate to the issue with the hot toe box mentioned above.
-In any event, they didn't pick up any real damage like the toe-shield on the Merrell Vapor Glove 3.
-The Stealth 2 is very similar in performance and didn't pose any durability problems during our review.
+We didn't notice any deterioration over the dozens of miles we put on these, which is comforting.
+But, you'd have us dumbfounded if, over the course of a season or a typical 500+ mile usage cycle, a shoe didn't show some wear where the toes bend.
+The mesh design on the Primus Lite leaves a very unnatural fold, and, yes, that fold did translate to some issues with hot spots.
+In any event, these shoes didn't pick up any real damage in our testing.

 This shoe is absolutely killer for the most hardcore barefoot runners.
-The Primus Lite Is a fitness shoe for people wanting to never leave their barefoot lifestyle.
+The Primus Lite is a fitness shoe for people wanting to never leave their barefoot lifestyle.
 It's super-light and gives everything back that the ground gives.
-Some people might not like that, but you know if that's the most important feature for you in this style of shoe, these might be right up your alley.
+Some people might not like that, but if that's the most important feature for you in this style of shoe, these might be right up your alley.